-As part of the terms and condition of a business licence, operators will adhere to the mitigations described in the Interim Best Management Practices for Aircraft Operations in Thaidene Nene National Park Reserve (Appendix A) and, when applicable, the Interim Best Management Practices for Fuel Caching in Thaidene Nene National Park Reserve (Appendix B).
+Operators will adhere to all Transport Canada rules and regulations pertaining to commercial vessel operations and the transportation of dangerous goods.
+Operators will also adhere to the mitigations described in the "Draft Interim Best Management Practices for Marine Transportation Operations in Thaidene Nene National Park Reserve" (Appendix A) and, when applicable, the "Interim Best Management Practices for Fuel Caching in Thaidene Nene National Park Reserve" (Appendix B).